markjamesm/markjamesm.github.io/_posts/2021-01-14-handling-errors-fsharp-with-option-types.md

 ## Additional Notes Regarding Option Types

 Conceptually, Option and Result are mostly the same, except that Result carries information about the nature of why something failed.
 If this isn't important, then Option works as well.
-Moreover, in the [Agaisnt Railway Oriented Prorgramming](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/) section, Scott recommends agaisnt using Results for IO in F#, as
+Moreover, in the [Against Railway Oriented Programming](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/) section, Scott recommends against using Results for IO in F#, as

 *anywhere that there is I/O there will many, many things that can go wrong.
 It is tempting to try to model all possibilities with a Result, but I strongly advise against this.
 Instead, only model the bare minimum that you need for your domain, and let all the other errors become exceptions.*